jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Goliath Spider.md

 RacialMods: +8 Climb, +4 Perception, +8 Stealth (+16 in forests)
 Languages:
 SQ:
+SpecialAbilities:
+  Poison (Ex): >
-SpecialAbilities: Poison (Ex) Bite-injury; save Fort DC 23; frequency 1/round for 6 rounds; effect 1d6 Str and paralysis 1 round; cure 2 consecutive saves.
-Poisoned Web (Ex) This ability works like the web ability, but affects all creatures in a 10-foot-radius burst.
+    Bite-injury; save Fort DC 23; frequency 1/round for 6 rounds; effect 1d6 Str and paralysis 1 round; cure 2 consecutive saves.
+  Poisoned Web (Ex): >
+    This ability works like the web ability, but affects all creatures in a 10-foot-radius burst.
 In addition, any creature hit by the web must save against the spider's poison.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: